matlire/Hexa-OS/README.md

 # Hexa OS

-Hexa OS - is a from-scretch project, which main goal is to create an os capable of running both - linux and windows executables.
+Hexa OS - is a from-scratch project, which main goal is to create an os capable of running both - linux and windows executables.

 To build:

     ./build.sh

     -i      Intalls and updates all dependencies

 To test iso in vm: